steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 ---

-Okay, so there's a system of equations.
+Okay, Let's start with example.
+Here's a system of equations.
 Three equations and three unknowns.

 ![](./imgs/lec2/2-1.svg)